dib-lab/2021-paper-metapangenomes/manuscript.md

 # Methods

 <!-- Can I pretty plz keep these separate or do they need to be combined? -->
-All code is available at github.com/taylorreiter/2021-panmers and github.com/taylorreiter/2021-orpheum-sim.
+All code is available at github.com/taylorreiter/2021-panmers (results section 1), github.com/taylorreiter/2021-orpheum-sim (results section 2), and https://github.com/taylorreiter/2021-metapangenome-example (results section 3).

 ### Selection of benchmarking species for pangenome analysis
 We selected a species representative for each of the 23 phyla in GTDB rs202.